 In determining the imputed amount of income, a vocational evaluation expert is often utilized to assist the court in assessment of the above-referenced criteria.

 The Law Office of Anthony W. Greco is committed to providing each and every Client with professional, aggressive and practical representation, while being sensitive to the Client’s unique concerns and goals.
-With more than 23 years of experience, our firm is equipped to deal with all issues involved in child support matters.
-From the complex, self employed parent, high child support cases, to a simple and straight forward agreement to deviate child support to an amount that the parents agree is fair, The Law Office of Anthony Greco is prepared to aggressively represent its Clients’ concerns and interests from the first day of representation through trial.
+With more than 25 years of experience, our firm is equipped to deal with all issues involved in child support matters.
+From the complex, self employed parent, high asset cases, to a simple and straight forward agreement to deviate child support to an amount that the parents agree is fair, The Law Office of Anthony Greco is prepared to aggressively represent its Clients’ concerns and interests from the first day of representation through trial.